Maddily/weatherwise/README.md

 - [Folder Structure](#folder-structure)
 - [Acknowledgments](#acknowledgments)
 - [License](#license)

+## How to Access WeatherWise
+WeatherWise is hosted on Vercel.
+You can access it directly through the following link: https://weatherwiseforecast.vercel.app/

 ## Features
 - **Real-Time Weather Data**: Provides current conditions, hourly forecasts, and a 10-day forecast.